swookiee/swookiee.github.io/README.md

 }
 ```

-In order to register a exception mapper you have to implement the `ExceptionMapper`:
+In order to register an exception mapper you have to implement the `ExceptionMapper` interface:
 ```java
 @Component
 @Provider